Uzi-Granot/PdfFileWriter/README.md

 # PdfFileWriter
+# Note: New repository PdfFileWriterII for VS 2022 and .NET6
 # Version 1.25.0 2019/07/15

 The PDF File Writer C# class library PdfFileWriter allows you to create PDF files directly from your .net application.
 The library shields you from the details of the PDF file structure.

 Version 1.25.0 enhancements: Support for font collections and for non-ASCII font names.
 This mainly applies to Japanese, Chinese and Korean fonts.